 I have the same issues with mine also.
 I sit his rear in warm soapy water, bathe him and then snip some fur away if needed.
-He also gets alot of cat litter stuck in his hind paws...
+He also gets a lot of cat litter stuck in his hind paws...

 Have you tried a Furminator?

-I use a "furminator" (not sure of the spelling) and it does a wonderful job on the mats.
-It's a lot like brushing or combing, but there's a razor-like feature that helps to cut the fur under the mat, which ultimately releases the mat.
-I've used this on mats that were pretty firmly stuck to his skin, without cutting or scratching him (I'm afraid of using scissors close to the skin; I accidentally knicked a cat that way once).
-But the furminator gently and gradually works the mat off.
+I use a FURminator (not sure of the spelling) and it does a wonderful job on the mats.
+It's a lot like brushing or combing, but there's a razor-like feature that helps to cut the fur under the mat or piece of poop, releasing it.

 I don't know about using it around the anal area, but it works great on the rest of his body, and he tolerates it pretty well.